 Enable Persistent Data

-If you’re an Ubuntu user, you have the option to enable persistent data on your USB drive.
+Depending on your distro, you may have the option to enable persistent data on your USB drive.
 This is great: it lets you write a relatively compact ISO file to boot from, and you can actually keep your extra installed applications and saved documents.

-This is also ideal if you use a large variety of systems with the USB drive, as the Live environment will detect what hardware is available every time it boots.
+Having persistent data is ideal if you use a large variety of systems with the USB drive, as the live environment will detect what hardware is available every time it boots.
 So the advantage in this scenario is that you can save your stuff, use up less drive space, and have maximum support for whatever hardware you plug into.

-The downsides: you automatically boot into the Live user account, which isn’t password protected.
-Also, you have to be careful with software updates, as newer kernels could break the bootloader – it’s not as flexible as a normal disk installation because it expects the kernel that came with the ISO.
+The downsides: you automatically boot into the live user account, which isn’t password protected.
+Also, you have to be careful with software updates, as newer kernels could break the bootloader.

 Do A Full Install to USB